 Responsibilities of a Property Manager

 In Property Management, the degree of a Property Manager's accountability is contingent upon the terms outlined in the contract with the landlord.
 For landlords, the preference may be to engage a Property Manager solely.
-In contrast, others may opt for a comprehensive management approach, entrusting the Property Manager with all facets of Property oversight.
-But What Does a Property Manager do?
-Lets’s take a look into that:
+In contrast, others may opt for a comprehensive management approach, entrusting the Property Manager with all facets of property oversight.
+Here are the core responsibilities of a Property Manager:

 1) Knowledge of Laws and Regulations